-A.Maintenance shall begin immediately after each plant is planted and continue until its acceptance has been confirmed by the landscape architect.
-B. Maintenance shall consist of pruning, watering, cultivating, weeding, mulching, fertilizing, tightening and repairing guys and stakes, resetting plants to proper grades or upright position, restoring of the planting saucer, and furnishing and applying such sprays or other materials as necessary to keep plantings free of insects and diseases and in vigorous condition.
-C. Planting areas and plants shall be protected at all times against trespassing and damage of all kinds for the duration of the maintenance period.
+A. Maintenance shall begin immediately after each plant is planted and continue until its acceptance has been confirmed by the landscape architect.
+B. Maintenance shall consist of pruning, watering, cultivating, weeding, mulching, fertilizing, tightening and repairing guys and stakes, resetting plants to proper grades or and in vigorous condition.
+C.Planting areas and plants shall be protected at all times against trespassing and damage of all kinds for the duration of the maintenance period.
 If a plant becomes damaged or injured, it shall be treated or replaced as directed by the landscape architect at no additional cost.